 Brake Line Leak

 Brakes are hydraulic systems filled with brake fluid (DOT 3, DOT 4, or DOT 5).
-If there’s a leak, two of your brakes won’t function correctly.
+If there’s a leak, two of your brakes won’t function properly.
 These two are always at the opposite corners (for example, the front right and rear left), so you’ll still have some stopping power.

 Brake fluid is somewhere between light yellow and brown, depending on the exact type and its age and condition.
 The leak could come from anywhere in the system but most commonly happens at the calipers or drums.
 Is the puddle anywhere near a wheel?
 Or can you see the brake line above it?

-If you suspect a brake fault, take it immediately to a shop, driving carefully and slowly.
-You’ll need a brake fluid flush and a new component to replace the faulty one.
+If you suspect a brake fault, take it immediately to a shop, driving cautiously and slowly.
+You’ll need a brake fluid flush and a new component to replace the defective one.

 Engine Oil Leak